tamunoWoks/E-commerce_Customer_Data_Mining_and_Analysis/README.md

   - Satisfaction ratings for product quality, delivery time, customer service, and website ease of use show a wide distribution, with most ratings clustering around the middle values;
   - Return rates are varied with peaks around 0.1 and 0.4.
 These findings suggest that customer experiences and behaviours are diverse, with varying levels of satisfaction across different service aspects.

+- After segmenting the customers based on demographic and behavioral factors, the data shows the average satisfaction ratings by age group and gender for different aspects of service.
+Here are some insights:
+  - Younger customers (18-29) generally rate product quality slightly higher.
+  - Females in the 40-49 age group give the highest ratings, while males in the 60-69 age group give the lowest.
+  - Delivery time satisfaction is relatively consistent across age groups, with minor variations.
+  - The highest ratings for delivery time satisfaction are from females aged 60-69, while the lowest are from males aged 30-39.
+  - Customer service ratings are fairly consistent, with a slight peak among younger males (18-29).
+  - Males in the 60-69 age group rate customer service the lowest.